infracost/docs/docs/features/config_file.md

 </tr>
 <tr>
   <td><code>terraform_cloud_org</code></td>
   <td>Optional.
 String.
-For Terraform Enterprise users.
+For Terraform Cloud/Enterprise users.
 Used to set the Terraform Cloud organization.
-Only set this if you do not already have a Terraform cloud block that defines your Terraform cloud organization name.</td>
+Only set this if you do not already have a Terraform Cloud block that defines your Terraform cloud organization name.</td>
 </tr>
 </table>